-SALC is assisting the Munte Community of Senior Chief Muchinda (the Community) with retaining the land they have occupied and farmed for generations.
-The Community is challenging the allocation by the local land authority to commercial farmers without consultation or compensation.
+The Southern Africa Litigation Centre is assisting the Munte community of Senior Chief Muchinda (“Munte community”) with retaining the land they have occupied and farmed for generations.
+In court, the Munte community specifically challenges the local land authority’s allocation of their ancestral land to commercial farmers without consultation or compensation.

-In December 2016, in the company of armed police officers, the 2nd Respondent used a bulldozer to demarcate a boundary line and then informed the petitioners that they had to vacate by April 2017.
-The 2nd Respondent has since started erecting poles along the boundary for purposes of building a wire fence that would enclose the entire land.
+On 8 November 2016, another meeting was held where the District Commissioner told the community members that the 2nd Respondent owned the entire land and that they were to vacate it within two weeks.
+In December 2016, in the company of armed police officers, the 2nd Respondent used a bulldozer to demarcate a boundary line and informed the Munte community that they had to vacate by April 2017.
+The 2nd Respondent has since erected poles along the boundary to build a wire fence enclosing the entire land.

 The Community is represented by Malambo and Company.
-The matter is scheduled for hearing on 31 August 2018.